 Once all of the batch readings are entered, click the "Add Charges & Update Readings" button.
-Charges will be automatically applied to each of the current reservation (if there is one for the site), and the site will be updated with the new reading.
+Charges will be automatically applied to each of the current reservation (if there is a reservation for the site of the appropriate Reservation Type it will be shown in the Occupant column), and the site will be updated with the new reading.
 These steps may be repeated to enter more readings if necessary, just don't close the dialog before printing invoices or else it won't remember which ones need to be printed.